-In his seven previous seasons, Heisler has coached his student-athletes to 12 Mid-American Conference indoor and 10 MAC outdoor event championships.
+In his eight previous seasons, Heisler has coached his student-athletes to 12 Mid-American Conference indoor and 10 MAC outdoor event championships.
 In addition, his student-athletes have made seven appearances at the NCAA Championships, with Amber Williams becoming the latest NCAA All-American in program history for her effort in the 100m hurdles at the 2007 NCAA Outdoor Championships.

 Aside from the accomplishments of his athletes, Heisler's greatest legacy to date is the role he has played in bringing his sports back to Ball State's campus.
 In the spring of 2012, the outdoor track & field team defeated Bowling Green by a score of 121-36 in an April 14 dual meet at University Track which marked the program's first outdoor home event since March 29, 2003.